Acadiana area curfews ahead of Hurricane Ida

 St. Martin Parish

-A curfew is in place for all St. Martin Parish residents beginning at 5 p.m. on Sunday, August 29 until 12 p.m. noon on Monday, Aug.
+A curfew is in place for all St. Martin Parish residents beginning at 5 p.m. on Sunday, August 29 until 7 a.m. on Monday, Aug.
 30.

 St. Mary Parish